extremenetworks/ipfabric-docs/docs/source/solutions/essentials/workflows.rst

     st2 run network_essentials.delete_device_credentials mgmt_ip=1.1.1.1

 Device credential lookup: SSH credentials may be provided as parameters to actions.
 This is maintained for backwards compatibility.
 Other credentials must be registered per device or group default.
-NE actions to fetch device credentials using the following sequence:
+The NE Automation Suite actions to fetch device credentials uses the following sequence:

 For SSH credentials: